Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Path of the manifest file to use.
 	    If not specified a search is done.

+        --max-cpu-threshold

+		Auto-scaling support.
+		Scale up when the average CPU usage exceeds this threshold for the previous minute and --max-instances has not been reached yet.
+		This is a Stackato 3.2 specific option.

+        --max-instances

+		Auto-scaling support.
+		The maximal number of instances for the application.
+		This is a Stackato 3.2 specific option.

         --mem

 		The application's per-instance memory allocation.
 		Defaults to a framework-specific value if not specified by stackato.yml.

+        --min-cpu-threshold

+		Auto-scaling support.
+		Scale down when the average CPU usage dropped below this threshold for the previous minute and --min-instances has not been reached yet.
+		This is a Stackato 3.2 specific option.

+        --min-instances

+		Auto-scaling support.
+		The minimal number of instances for the application.
+		This is a Stackato 3.2 specific option.

         --no-framework